-Using the standards and resources of PBS’s NewsHour, PBS NewsHour Extra provides students and teachers with quality educational resources based on current issues and events.
+Using the standards and resources of PBS’s NewsHour, PBS NewsHour Extra provides middle and high school students and teachers with quality educational resources based on current issues and events.

-PBS NewsHour Extra’s mission is to help high school students understand world events and national issues and answer the question “why should I care?” about the news.
+Extra’s mission is to help middle and high school students understand world events and national issues and answer the question, “Why should I care about the news?”

-Extra helps teachers and educators spark young people’s interest in the world around them by
+Extra helps educators spark young people’s interest in the world around them by:

-b) creating high-quality, free lesson plans and teaching tools that make it easy to bring current events and issues into the classroom
+b) creating high-quality, free lesson plans and teaching tools that make it easy to bring current events and issues into the classroom, and

-c) offering an outlet for young people to speak out on issues important to them by publishing essays, and original audio and video recordings.
-Often these student voices are directly related to the news and give adults insight into how events affect young people.
+c) offering an outlet for young people to speak out on issues important to them by publishing original work, including essays and video reports.
+These student works are directly related to the news and give adults insight into how events affect young people.

 Submit Your Student Voice